Englewood, Florida, is a lively Beach Town on Florida’s West Coast.

-Englewood’s five neighborhoods are Manasota Key, Gulf Cove, Englewood Beach, Englewood Isles, and Grove City.
-“Englewood consists of two zip codes,” that would be a more simplistic way to describe it, but that doesn’t sound too sexy, right?
+Englewood’s most know neighborhoods are Manasota Key, Englewood Gardens, Englewood East, Englewood Isles, and Grove City.
+“Englewood consists of two zip codes,” 34223 and 3422, which would be a more simplistic way to describe it.

-Englewood is pretty much lined up along SR 776, which connects the area with Venice to the west and Port Charlotte/North Port to the east.
-It takes about ten minutes to drive to Venice and ten minutes to drive to Port Charlotte.
+Situated northwest of Port Charlotte and south of Venice, the beach town borders Lemon Bay.
+Englewood is lined up along SR 776, which connects the area with Venice to the west and Port Charlotte/North Port to the east.
+It takes about ten minutes to drive to Venice and ten minutes to Port Charlotte.
 Perfect!
 SR 775 connects Englewood to the Placida/Cape Haze area.
 That is another 10-minute drive.

-Dearborn Street runs through the “Olde Englewood Village.”
-Here you can still imagine what Englewood may have looked like in the 40’s and 50’s.
-This street is the oldest part of Englewood and the center of the town.
-Don’t expect that you will hold your breath when you see it.
-However, there are still some excellent restaurants and street cafes where you can have lunch or dinner.
-The Farmers Market attracts a lot of people with lots of action, food samples, and even live music.
+The vivid Dearborn Street runs through the “Olde Englewood Village.”
+Here you can still imagine what Englewood may have looked like in the ’40s and ’50s.
+This street is the oldest part of Englewood and the center of the town, consisting of more or less one road.
+However, there are some excellent restaurants and street cafes where you can have lunch or dinner.
+The Farmers Market attracts many people with lots of action, food samples, and even live music.
 All that happens under shady trees.
 The Englewood Farmers Market is only a wintertime event.

 Occasionally, residents and non-residents will gather for parades and other festivities.
 The Fourth of July Parade is one of those special events.
 Also, when the boat race takes place, the powerful machines will be exhibited on Dearborn Street before they compete with each other on the Gulf of Mexico.

 Four Beaches – but where do I go?